elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Currently, `RuleToImport` optionally accepts the `immutable` param, but rejects validation if its value is set to anything else than `false` - since we don't currently support importing prebuilt rules.

 We will be changing the mechanism for importing rules so that, besides the `rule_id`, the `version` of the rule is also a required parameter.
-These two parameters will be used to determine if the rule is prebuilt or not, and dynamically calculate the `external_source` and `rule_source_type` during import.
+These two parameters will be used to determine if the rule is prebuilt or not, and dynamically calculate `rule_source` during import.

 See the detailed explanation for this mechanism in the [Exporting and importing rules](#exporting-and-importing-rules) sections.

-The `immutable` and `external_source` fields will be ignored if passed in the request payload.
+The `immutable` and `rule_source` fields will be ignored if passed in the request payload.

 _Source: [x-pack/plugins/security_solution/common/api/detection_engine/rule_management/import_rules/rule_to_import.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/common/api/detection_engine/rule_management/import_rules/rule_to_import.ts)_